-primary-expression: identifier constant string (expression) primary-expression [expression] primary-expression (expression-list{opt}) primary-lvalue.identifier primary-expression -> identifier expression-list:
+primary-expression: identifier constant string ( expression ) primary-expression [ expression ] primary-expression ( expression-listopt ) primary-expression . identifier primary-expression -> identifier expression-list:

+expression

-expression expression-list, expression
+expression-list, expression

 An identifier is a primary expression, provided it has been suitably declared as discussed below.
 Its type is specified by its declaration.
-However, if the type of the identifier is 'array of ...', then the value of the identifier-expression is a pointer to the first object in the array, and the type of the expression is 'pointer to ...'.
+If the type of the identifier is "array of ...", however, then the value of the identifier-expression is a pointer to the first object in the array, and the type of the expression is "pointer to ...".
 Moreover, an array identifier is not an lvalue expression.
-Likewise, an identifier which is declared 'function returning ...', when used except in the function-name position of a call, is converted to 'pointer to function returning ...'.
+Likewise, an identifier which is declared "function returning ...", when used except in the function-name position of a call, is converted to "pointer to function returning ...".
 A constant is a primary expression.
 Its type may be int, long, or double depending on its form.
+Character constants have type int; floating constants are double.

 A string is a primary expression.
-Its type is originally 'array of char'; but following the same rule given above for identifiers, this is modified to 'pointer to char' and the result is a pointer to the first character in the string.
-(There is an exception in certain initializers; see \$8.6.)
+Its type is originally "array of char"; but following the same rule given above for identifiers, this is modified to "pointer to char" and the result is a pointer to the first character in the string.
+(There is an exception in certain initializers; see §8.6.)